KarrimorRifle/SCC230-GroupProject/README.md

 ### Working on .md files in vscode

-Would probably be best if you use these:
+Would probably be best if you use these (Search codes in VScode extension tab):

 -   shd101wyy.markdown-preview-enhanced : Previewing the MD file
 -   yzhang.markdown-all-in-one : Gives lovely shortcuts to use